 During the first weeks of school, I love to read the different fables from the book Fables by Arnold Lobel.
-During our essential read aloud time, I read a fable aloud, then we talk about the characters, the setting, and the morals that occur throughout the course of the story.
-I share that we will be seeing these fables again, but in a different context in order to work on our fluency and small group reading work.
+During our essential read aloud time, I read a fable aloud, and then we talk about the characters, the setting, and the morals that occur throughout the course of the story.
+I share that we will be seeing these fables again, but in a different context in order to work on our fluency and small group reading.

-We don’t just jump right into our novel work, instead we practice reading aloud, taking turns, and discussing text with our small group using this Arnold Lobel-inspired fable reader’s theater script FREEBIE.
+We don’t just jump right into our novel work; instead, we practice reading aloud, taking turns, and discussing text with our small group using this Arnold Lobel-inspired fable reader’s theater script FREEBIE.

-This script has:
+This free PDF script has:

 - three-four character parts